MercuryRising/badComments/README.md

-# Just what you need to add terrible comments to your source code.
+# Just what you need to add bad comments to your source code.
 Who added these comments?
 How did this get here... is this really the secret key to the database!?!?

+You'll never go back to your current commenting style.

 # Usage
 Grab badComments.py, run it with